-3.4 Implementation
+3.3 Implementation

-The model found throughout the modelling phase has to be implemented into hardware and software.
-It is an important notion in a Co-Design approach that there must be no continuity problem.
-That is: the steps from model to the synthesis should be all in the design process[40].
+The model found in the modelling phase has to be implemented into hardware and software.
+An important notion in Co-Design approaches is that there must not be a continuity problem.
+That is: the steps from model to the synthesis should all be in the design process [47].

 In the implementation phase architectural information is taken into account.
-Varea[46] calls this a merger between the IDR and the technology library.
-It is important that the intermediate IDR or specification is not too much influenced by the current target technology.
+Varea [53] calls this a merger between the IDR and the technology library.
+It is important that the intermediate IDR or specification is not too strongly influenced by the current target technology.
 Steps in the implementation phase include: